nimelica/2d-covid-invaders/README.md

 ```

 MAKE SURE YOU SET UP YOUR SFML LIBRARY CORRECTLY BEFORE THE GAME_
+* In this project, we are going to use C++ SFML graphics library.

-Use SFML 2017 version for visual studio 2019
+NOTE: Use SFML 2017 version for visual studio 2019

+Before start to work on the project:
--make sure your project is in "debug" mode
+make sure your project is in "debug" mode!

 Click on the project